RynoXLI/PSL/project1/project1_report.md

 ### Execution Time

 It took a total time of 2 minutes and 37 seconds to execute the code.
-An average of run time of 15 seconds per fold to preprocess and train the data.
+The average run time was 15 seconds per fold to preprocess the data, train both models and generate the predictions.

 <!-- Report the accuracy of your models on the test data (refer to the provided evaluation metric below), the execution time of your code, and details of the computer system you used (e.g., Macbook Pro, 2.53 GHz, 4GB memory or AWS t2.large) for all 10 training/test splits. -->